Snapchat acquires location data startup StreetCred – TechCrunch

 Snapchat’s parent company Snap has acquired StreetCred, a New York City startup building a platform for location data.

-Snap confirmed the news to TechCrunch and said the acquisition will result in four StreetCred team members — including co-founders Randy Meech and Diana Shkolnikov — joining the company, where they’ll be working on map- and location-related products.
+Snap confirmed the news to TechCrunch and said the acquisition will result in four StreetCred team members — including co-founders Randy Meech and Diana Shkolnikov — joining the company, where they’ll be working on map and location-related products.

 A big component of that strategy is the Snap Map, which allows users to view public snaps from a given area and to share their location with friends.
 Last summer, the Snap Map was added to Snapchat’s main navigation bar, and the company announced that the product was reaching 200 million users every month.